 Once you’ve made your selection, click “Continue” and then plug in the credentials for the Wi-Fi network you wish to connect the Chromecast to.
 If you have multiple Wi-Fi networks in your home, be sure to put the Chromecast on the Wi-Fi network you normally use on your phone or tablet, because that’s what you’ll be casting from.

 Lastly, you can (optionally) link your Google account to your Chromecast.
 While you don’t need to do this, if you wish to use some of the advanced features of the Chromecast (like customizing the backdrops with your own photos), you do need to link the Chromecast to your Google account.

-How to Cast Videos to Your Chromecast
+How to Cast Videos and Music to Your Chromecast

 There are two ways to use the Chromecast.
 You can cast from a mobile device and you can cast from your computer from Chrome.
 If you want the full run down on the desktop casting option, check out our guide to Chromecast mirroring here.
 Although the desktop casting function has its uses, the mobile casting experience is far more polished and certainly the source of the Chromecast’s popularity.

 To take advantage of Chromecast’s easy casting, you just need to grab an app that has casting built in—such as YouTube, Netflix, or Pandora.
 Once you’ve loaded an app with Chromecast compatibility, playback is as easy as can be (and this ease of use is definitely why the Chromecast is so wildly popular).

 Just open a video and click the Chromecast logo, seen below in the upper right-hand corner of the screenshot.
 The mobile app you’re using will automatically kick the stream over to the Chromecast and the stream will begin playback.